 Located on Placencia Caye a short distance from the Placencia Pier, Carolina offered boat transfer for guests on the mainland not having their own vessel.
 The Yacht Club has quickly gained a large following and client base, especially with the location in the Placencia Harbor.
 Those fishing the Caribbean Sea, both locals and fishing / snorkeling guides often stop there for their clients to experience.

-Both Caroline and her assistant Bartender / Cook and Social Director “Hyson” make everyone that jumps off a vessel feel at home, and quite literally, you “arrive as guests and leave as friends”.
+Caroline makes everyone that jumps off a vessel feel at home, and quite literally, you “arrive as guests and leave as friends”.

 With a standard bar service and a small but adequate menu, with plated like pasta’s, chicken wings, poppers, etc, there is something for everyone.